-- Parent company OÜ Trigon Wood and owners of the parent company; - Other entities in the parent company consolidation group; - Members of the Management, the Management Board and the Supervisory Board of Skano Group AS and their close relatives; - Entities under the control of the members of the Management Board and Supervisory Board; - Individuals with significant ownership unless these individuals lack the opportunity to exert significant influence over the business decisions of the Group.
+- Parent company OÜ Trigon Wood and owners of the parent company; - Other entities in the same consolidation group; - Members of the Management, the Management Board and the Supervisory Board of Skano Group AS and their close relatives; - Entities under the control of the members of the Management Board and Supervisory Board; - Individuals with significant ownership unless these individuals lack the opportunity to exert significant influence over the business decisions of the Group.

-As of 31.12 December 2017, the largest shareholder of OÜ Trigon Wood and the entities with significant influence over the Group are: AS Trigon Capital (46,38%) and Stetind OÜ (46,98%).
-The owner of Stetind OÜ is Torfinn Losvik and the owner of Trigon Capital is Joakim Helenius.
+As of 31 December 2018, the largest shareholder of OÜ Trigon Wood and the entities with significant influence over the Group are: AS Trigon Capital (46%) and Stetind OÜ (47%).
+The owner of Stetind OÜ is Torfinn Losvik and the owner of AS Trigon Capital is Joakim Helenius.